spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/extend-and-customize/product-offer-service-point-subdomain-walkthrough.md

 ---
 title: Click and Collect feature Product Offer Service Point subdomain walkthrough
 last_updated: Nov 02, 2023
-description: |
-  Explore the Product Offer Service Point subdomain in the Click and Collect feature.
+description: Explore the Product Offer Service Point subdomain in the Click and Collect feature.
 Understand the connection between product offers and service points, and learn how to install and configure the necessary modules for seamless integration.
 Discover the significance of data setup and explore extension points for filtering services assigned to product offers before publishing them to storage.
 template: concept-topic-template
 ---

-# Product Offer Service Point

 The Product Offer Service Point subdomain refers to the connection between product offers and service points.

+## Installation

 [Install the Product Offer Service Points feature](/docs/pbc/all/install-features/{{page.version}}/install-the-product-offer-service-points-feature.html)

-## 1. Modules:
+## Modules

 | MODULE                                                         | EXPECTED DIRECTORY                                                                   |
 |----------------------------------------------------------------|--------------------------------------------------------------------------------------|